-Grade Level: 9, 10, 11, 12 Duration/Credit: 1 semester/.5 credit Recommended Preparation: Metal and Jewelry Design Graduation Content Requirement: Fine Arts, CCR Fees: \$35 materials fee, student must provide a 9" x 12" sketch book
+Grade Level: 9, 10, 11, 12 Recommended Preparation: Metal and Jewelry Design Graduation Content Requirement: Fine Arts, CCR

 Course Description: This course will build on the skills and techniques developed in the Metal and Jewelry Design course.
-You will fabricate and design jewelry using gemology; metal-smithing and finishing; stone cutting and polishing; metal and non-metal casting and molding; metal coloring; enameling; lapidary techniques; and engraving, polishing, stone setting, soldering, and fine microscopic work.
+You will fabricate and design jewelry using gemology, metal-smithing and finishing, metal coloring, enameling, lapidary techniques, engraving, polishing, stone setting, soldering, and more in depth design work to put the skills you've acquired to the test.
 You will gain an understanding of equipment and tool maintenance, redesign and restyling techniques, safety policies, and customer relations.
 You will be required to plan, draw, and design before executing a piece.
-All projects must include the following components; narrative, step-by-step directions, sketches and photos, safety and health list, leadership.
 Advanced students are encouraged to participate in the Passing of the Torch Contest, a state-wide contest which includes 3-D Jewelry designs and sculpture compositions.